Prerequisites:

 Example 2: If your device is on 4.90 OFW then you are still able to update it to 4.90 HFW.

 If your PS3 is on a lower firmware prior to 4.90 please update to 4.90 HFW.
-Please refer back to the latest HEN tutorial if you need a reminder on how to update your device.
+Please refer back to the latest HEN tutorialarrow-up-right if you need a reminder on how to update your device.

 Step 3: USB Stick that is formatted to FAT32:

 You will need a USB stick to dump your Home cache data, I recommend at least having a USB that is at least 32GB in size.
 PlayStation Home’s cache data can range from 1-12GB’s depending on how much data you've downloaded from Home's servers.
 This is why I suggest having at least a 32 GB USB.
-Here is a recommended USB drive that I would suggest for this process.
+Herearrow-up-right is a recommended USB drive that I would suggest for this process.

 Step 4: Ethernet Cable Optional